ROBERT SIEGEL, Host:

 A lot of struggling math students have found comfort in the sound of this man's voice.

-Ms. CAMI THORDARSON (Santa Rita Elementary School): They're all in different places.
+CAMI THORDARSON: They're all in different places.
 Some of them are working on calculus and high school math.
 Some of them are working on multiplication of decimals, and that's okay.

 ABRAMSON: It's okay because students who need help can look up the appropriate video and listen to the Academy's explanation of concepts like direct and inverse variation.